ahsfar/LFCS-guide/tips/tips.md

 ## 3. Discounts

 There are normally discounts on courses, certs or bundles from Linux Foundation.
 So, always look out for that.
+Got 50% of on Cyber Monday Deals.
+That's probably the biggest discount.